msualp/msualp/README.md

 **😄 Pronouns:** "He/Him – I believe in fostering an inclusive and respectful community."

-**⚡ Fun Fact:** "Proud dad to an energetic 11-month-old who's likely the youngest AI enthusiast I know!"
+**⚡ Fun Fact:** "Proud dad to an energetic toddler who's likely the youngest AI enthusiast I know!"

 ...and yes, I am with the resistance.